 Some characters possess the Escape skill which will enable them to remove themselves from a Grapple situation.

 For the purposes of simplicity, it is assumed that Melee and Firearm Surprise Attacks result in a blow to the target character’s head.
 This should be mimed safely, and the victim should be informed of their fate by a hand being placed on their shoulder and their damage number given.
+A player character who has been taken by a surprise attack will immediately fall unconscious.

 - Melee: A melee surprise attack confers the attacker with a +1 bonus to their attack.
-If you inflict a Serious Wound, the target will also fall Unconscious.

 - Firearms: Surprise Attacking with a firearm means you are shooting someone up close in the back of the head.
 More often than not this will result in the instant death of your target.
 Do NOT fire a cap gun near another player’s ear.